 - Most insecticidal sprays, especially aerosol treatments, don’t have much residual activity.
 This is also true of “bomb” type applications.

-Connecticut Pest Elimination, Inc's effective multi-tactic methods
+Connecticut Pest Elimination, Inc's effective multi-tactic roach control methods

 It is possible to eradicate cockroaches, but effort and persistence must be greater than their reproductive rate.
 To be successful a multi-tactic approach must be used.
 This means not relying on a single strategy (like sprays), but using several types of control tactics.